jcheyer/aoc2021/README.md

 Ouch.... misinterpreted the padding stuff (used it on packet level..) and lots of classic "off by one" problems.
 Finally made part 1 and I couldn't care less for part 2 right now

+## Day 17

+That was straight forward... may I'll take a look at Day16P2 ?!?

+## Day 18